 The Competition is partially funded by an endowment given to the Center by Horace Dodge and donations from individuals.

 TO FULLY ENDOW THE COMPETITION WOULD COST: $100,000

 Beethoven Manuscript Club

 Help the Beethoven Center build its rare collections by joining the Beethoven Manuscript Club.
-Members of the club will be contacted when the Beethoven Center receives a special offer or is attempting to bid at auction for a Beethoven manuscript, first edition, or other treasure.
+Members of the club will be contacted when the Beethoven Center receives a special offer or is attempting to bid for a Beethoven manuscript, first edition, or other treasure at auction.
 To join the club, download the form (pdf) or contact the Center's Director.